 Measures based on sovereign default risk

 Sovereign yields and other measures of country risk based on high-frequency market data have the advantage over qualitative measures or less frequently updated quantitative measures in that they reflect the market’s up-to-date perspective.
-The importance of this feature can be illustrated with the example of Venezuela in the late 2000s: whereas its sovereign yield spread was near 2 per cent by 2006–2007, it had risen to 6 per cent by 2008, and then over 18 per cent in 2009.
-So, for example, a cash flow of $100 four years from the valuation date could have changed in present value from $64 based on a 2 per cent country risk premium on the discount rate to $37 based on an 18 per cent country risk premium.
+The importance of this feature can be illustrated with the example of Venezuela in the late 2000s: whereas its sovereign yield spread was close to 2 per cent by 2006–2007, it had risen to 6 per cent by 2008, and then over 18 per cent in 2009.
+So, for example, a cash flow of $100 four years from the valuation date could have changed in present value from $64, based on a 2 per cent country risk premium on the discount rate, to $37, based on an 18 per cent country risk premium.

 Measures based on relative volatility

 Another approach to measuring country risk is to compare the volatility of local equity or debt markets to the volatility of the corresponding reference market, most often the US equity or bond market.
 The most typical application of this measure is to calculate the ratio between the volatility of the local market and the volatility of the reference market, and then apply it as a multiplier to the market risk premium component of the discount rate.
 For example, if the risk-free rate is 2 per cent, beta is 1.0, the market risk premium is 7 per cent, the specific country’s market has a volatility measured by standard deviation of 60 per cent per year and the reference market’s volatility is 40 per cent per year, then the discount rate would be 2 per cent + 1.0 * 7 per cent * (60 per cent/40 per cent), or 12.5 per cent.
 Stated differently, the country risk increment on the discount rate is 1.0 * 7 per cent * (60 per cent/40 per cent – 1), or 3.5 per cent.